AlanZhang1995/SRforOCR/README.md

 Testing
 ========

-We provide all the testing codes including SR image producing, PSNR and OCR accuracy calculation as well as implement of proposed padding method in this part.
+We provide all the testing code including SR image producing, PSNR and OCR accuracy calculation as well as implement of proposed padding method in this part.

 (We will upload it soon)